-Not only for a theoretical aspect, but also for observations, a model of ECSN has important suggestions.
-Some low luminosity SNe, e.g., SN1997D \citep{tur98}, SN2005cs \citep{pas06,pas09}, can be explained by the explosion model of an ECSN which has a low explosion energy and synthesizes small amount of $^{56}$Ni.
-Also observed peculiar compositions in the well-known Crab nebula, such as abundant He and less abundant C and O, indicate that the Crab supernova SN1054 arose from a collapse of a SAGB star. \citep{nom82}.
+For observations as well as for theory, a model of ECSN has important implications.
+Some low luminosity SNe, e.g., SN1997D \citep{tur98}, SN2005cs \citep{pas06,pas09}, can be explained by the explosion model of an ECSN which has a low explosion energy and synthesizes a small amount of $^{56}$Ni.
+Also observed peculiar compositions in the well-known Crab nebula, such as abundant He and less abundant O, indicate that the Crab supernova SN1054 arose from a collapse of a SAGB star \citep{nom82}.
 Type IIn SN, which is a SN explosion enshrouded by a dense circumstellar medium, can be explained by an ECSN as well as a CCSN from very massive star that has experienced an intense mass loss phase.
 Recently, a progenitor of a dust-enshrouded transient SN2008S is found in a pre-explosion image \citep{bot09} and it would have a mass of $\sim$10 M$_\odot$, which is a plausible mass for an ECSN progenitor.

-However, there has not been a consistent progenitor calculation from zero age main sequence (ZAMS) to collapse because of the numerical difficulties to calculate the full evolution of SAGB stars.
-The main difficulties are off-center C burning, thermal pulses, contraction of a highly degenerate core, calculation of electron captures, and propagation of deflagration.
-These phases had been separately studied by several authors.
+However, there has not been a consistent progenitor calculation from zero age main sequence (ZAMS) to collapse because of the numerical difficulties in calculating the full evolution of SAGB stars.
+The main difficulties are off-center C burning, thermal pulses, contraction of a highly degenerate core, calculation of electron capture, and propagation of deflagration.
+These phases have been separately studied by several authors.